Ethnic groups in Algeria: Jewish

 Algeria was the home of a significant Jewish community, most of which fled after Algeria's independence.
 The number of Jewish people in Algeria is estimated to be only around 200 by 2020.
 Jewish people have lived in Algeria from the early centuries of the Common Era.
-Following the expulsion of Jews from Spain in the fourteenth century, a large number of them relocated to Algeria, greatly expanding the Jewish population there.
-Under the French rule, Jewish people were given French nationalities and their situations were very good until the Algerian independence when around 130,000 Jews fled to France.
-It is also estimated that around 25,681 Jews left for Israel since 1948.
+Following the expulsion of Jews from Spain in the fourteenth century, a large number relocated to Algeria, greatly expanding the Jewish population there.
+Under French rule, Jewish people were given French nationality.
+After Algerian independence, around 130,000 Jews left for France.
+It is also estimated that around 25,681 Jews moved from Algeria to Israel since the latter's founding in 1948.